Contribution to a Circulating Society

 Graph

-The CITIZEN Group is actively enhancing its waste and recycling governance, with a specific emphasis on the key aspects: “establishing a comprehensive system that involves both internal and external stakeholders,” “mitigating the inherent risks associated with outsourced waste and recycling operations,” and “promoting transparency by sharing information about our initiatives.”
+The CITIZEN Group is actively enhancing its waste and recycling governance, with a specific emphasis on the following key actions: establishing a comprehensive system that involves both internal and external stakeholders, mitigating risks inherent in outsourced waste and recycling operations, and promoting transparency by sharing information about the Group’s initiatives.
 Waste undergoes diverse processing and recycling procedures.
-In the unlikely event that some of the wastes are improperly disposed of or illegally dumped, depending on the improper consignment, the company concerned may be charged with violating the Waste Disposal and Public Cleaning Law.
-This might lead to legal consequences, including potential imprisonment, fines, and public disclosure of the involved company's name.
+In the unlikely event that some of the wastes are improperly disposed of or illegally dumped due to improper outsourcing, the company that has outsourced that operation may be charged with violating the Act on Waste Management and Public Cleaning.
+This might lead to legal consequences, including potential imprisonment, fines, and public disclosure of the involved company’s name.

 CITIZEN SYSTEMS

-In CITIZEN Systems' healthcare products, the packaging of thermometers for the domestic market has gradually switched from conventional plastic and cardboard materials to "bagasse paper" made from sugarcane for production from December 2022 (with some exceptions).
-This can reduce the amount of plastic used by approximately 14 tons per year*1.
+Among CITIZEN SYSTEMS’ healthcare products, packaging material for thermometers for the domestic market gradually switched from conventional plastic and cardboard to bagasse paper made from sugarcane, starting with thermometers produced in December 2022 (with some exceptions).
+This can reduce the amount of plastic used by approximately 14 tons per year.*1

-Furthermore, vegetable oil ink, which emits almost no gaseous organic compounds in the atmosphere, has been used as the ink for packaging and instruction manuals, and varnish, which is classified as a non-inhibiting paint in the recycling process*2, is used for the surface finish.
-Recycled paper is used for the instruction manual, which also contributes to waste reduction.
+Furthermore, vegetable oil ink, which emits almost no gaseous organic compounds to the atmosphere, has been used for packaging and user manuals, and varnish, which is classified as a non-inhibiting paint in the recycling process,*2 is used for the surface finish.
+Recycled paper is used for the user manual, which also contributes to waste reduction.

 We aim to realize a sustainable, recycling-oriented society by contributing to the reduction of plastic waste and CO2 emissions through optimized product design and the use of environmentally friendly resources.